fontforge/fontforge.github.io/en-US/about/donate.md

 ---
 layout: default
-title: Donate
+title: Fund New Features
 ---

-FontForge development can be funded via a donation to the Libre Font Fund.

-More details about this.
+Donations to the [Libre Font Fund](https://www.tug.org/fonts/librefontfund.html) are used to improve FontForge.